 BD: Does that present inner conflicts – the character fighting the music?
 [Vis-à-vis the video shown at right, see my interview with Fiorenza Cossotto.]

-EM-N: No, for me there is no conflict because I way interpret Butterfly is not so subdued and tiny.
+EM-N: No, for me there is no conflict because the way I interpret Butterfly is not so subdued and tiny.
 But I change my gestures anyway from the first to the second act.
 The first is a traditional Japanese woman with the gestures of that culture, and in the second the gestures become much broader because she is much more of a woman.
 One reviewer here said something that was quite correct – that at the end I killed myself not for love but for vengeance.
 Butterfly kills herself out of spite, and I’m glad that the reviewer saw this in my performance because this is what I wanted the audience to see.

 BD: [With a gentle nudge, knowing that he is sitting right next to her at the moment] Would you not die for your real-life husband?